minus5/examples-services/README.md

 ### Development environment

-We should be able to build and start the whole system as easy as with single monolith application.
+We should be able to build and start the whole system as easy as **with single monolith application**.
 In system with multiple services you should have **automated building and running**; without it development process tends to become slow and painful.

 We can start our example by separately building and starting each service.
 For example, to build and run `Sensor` one sholud do: